1976

 Ultimately, 27 episodes were produced, which aired throughout the course of 1977.
 [1]

 The voice actors included Mari Shimizu as Mars and Hisashi Katsuta as Dr. Kawashimo, both of whom played major characters in Tetsuwan Atom.
-In addition, characters from Tezuka's works, such as Gourdski, appear in the show.
-[1]
+In addition, characters from Tezuka's works, such as Shunsaku Ban and Gourdski, appear in the show.
+[1] You can go here for a full list of characters if you wish to learn more.

 Chief director Rintaro later took a negative view of the project itself, saying that it was incomplete.
 On the other hand, Aritsune Toyoda, who participated in the first Mighty Atom as a scriptwriter, left a favorable impression of the project, saying that it was refreshing and that he looked forward to the future.
 [1]